Blog

 For Casper, the day started with a surprise.
 A total stranger had crashed on the couch of his host.
 Speaking about his host, her whereabouts are still unknown.

-The programme for the day was simple, a short presentation followed by a tour of the European Parliament and a tour of Brussels afterwards.
+The program for the day was simple, a short presentation followed by a tour of the European Parliament and a tour of Brussels afterwards.
 However, planning is not one of the strong points of Belgians.
 We were supposed to be at some lunch location around 12.
 We arrived at the European Parliament at 12.
 Somehow, the day started with a 2-hour delay.

-The lunch was a local specialty called: Croque Monsieur, aka tosti.
+The lunch was a local specialty called: Croque Monsieur, aka Tosti.
 Our Belgian friends do know how to make those, lunch be bussing fr fr no cap.
 However, the promising start of the afternoon offered by the lunch quickly turned into the (by now usual) sense of disappointment.
-After waiting for what felt like eternity until some Swedish guys finished their last tosti, Egbert and Alex resorted to drinking very cheap beer in a ‘Lugus Lounge on steroids’.
+After waiting for what felt like an eternity until some Swedish guys finished their last tosti, Egbert and Alex resorted to drinking very cheap beer in a ‘Lugus Lounge on steroids’.

 As we thought our first escape attempt wasn’t enough of a challenge, we found a VR Escape Room.
 This was nice.

-As we’ve so far indulged ourselves into all the good Brussels has to offer, Alex and Egbert enthusiastically accepted some glasses.
+As we’ve so far indulged ourselves in all the good Brussels has to offer, Alex and Egbert enthusiastically accepted some glasses.
 Glasses turned into bottles and when our Finnish friends refused all prosecco we had to finish the bottle with the two of us.
 To ensure the quality of taste, we put the cork in our glasses.
 ‘Gast, ik proef gewoon nog steeds kurk’.

 Quick note: Casper acted like a Finnish guy, what a disappointment.